omelextego1/config-svc/Test_Register_Ome.md

 | FE-LOGIN-008 | LoginPage | Displays loading state during login                 | Spinner or disabled button shown on submit    | LoginPage.test.tsx         |

 **Frontend Component Tests – EmailInputForm**
+***NB: This is part of the initial test register done during development in the first deliverables but was not tagged and labeled.
+All the items where properly executed and are working perfectly ***

 | Test Case ID | Component      | Test Description                                 | Expected Result                                | Test File               |
 | ------------ | -------------- | ------------------------------------------------ | ---------------------------------------------- | ----------------------- |